 WELCOME TO CORNELIU CHISU OFFICIAL WEBSITE

 I have lived in this neighborhood for more than 30 years.
-It is a wonderful place to live, but we need more jobs, especially for youth.
+It is a wonderful place to live, but we need more jobs, especially well paid jobs and jobs for youth.
 For decades the east part of the GTA, and Durham Region in particular, has been neglected in infrastructure, transportation and community services despite its sizeable population.

 ABOUT CORNELIU CHISU, CD, P.Eng.

-Corneliu is a Professional Engineer and a retired Major (Engineers) from the Canadian Forces.
+Corneliu Chisu is a Professional Engineer and a retired Major (Engineers) from the Canadian Forces.
 He is a former member of Parliament for Pickering Scarborough East where he has lived for more than 30 years with his family.
-Educated in both Eastern Europe and Canada Corneliu has successfully practiced engineering and promoted technology exchange on two continents.
+Educated in both Eastern Europe and Canada, Corneliu has successfully practiced engineering and promoted technology exchange on two continents.
+He is an Expert Advisor in International co-operation to Canadian and International organizations and Government relations, engineering, project management, professional regulations and technology transfer.

 Achievements and Service to the Community